winstoncheong/academic-webpage/recit/2022spring/index.md

 	* This is a living document.
 Changes are still being made to it.
 	* Changelog:
 		* Mar 1, 2022: Added margin notes for the supplement formulas, add $\pi$ formulas and "formulas for negatives".
 Added separator for post-midterm-2 material.
 Added section on sketching sinusoidal functions (Covered in Hw 5.
 Section 2.5 of Nagy's textbook).
 		* Mar 29, 2022: Added Section 3.1 Material (dot product and skew product, dot/skew product theorem, vector angle formulas).
 Added separator for post-midterm-3 material.
+Clarified how to read off values from sine graph.
+Added useful info for inverse trig functions.

 ## Other Resources
 * [Paul Dawkins (Lamar U) > Cheatsheets](http://tutorial.math.lamar.edu/Extras/CheatSheets_Tables.aspx)